German Universities Excellence Initiative

 The Excellence Initiative of the German Council of Science and Humanities and the German Research Foundation (DFG) aims to promote cutting-edge research and to create outstanding conditions for young scholars at universities, to deepen cooperation between disciplines and institutions, to strengthen international cooperation of research, and to enhance the international appeal of excellent German universities.
 It is the result of lengthy negotiations between the federal government and the German states.

+Overview

 Since almost all German universities are public (most private universities do not have the official German "Universitätsstatus"), and therefore mainly paid by taxes and generally egalitarian, there is no German Ivy League of private higher education institutions.
 However, the Excellence Initiative aims to strengthen some selected public universities more than others in order to raise their international visibility.
 Thus, the German "Universities of Excellence" are sometimes considered the German Ivy League of public institutions, and these universities are commonly referred to by the media as "elite universities".
 The initiative is conducted by the DFG together with the German Science and Humanities Council (WR).
 More than 30 universities in total received funding.
 It includes three lines of funding: